requarks/wiki-docs/troubleshooting.md

 Starting in version **2.1**, a new HTML sanitization step is added by default to the rendering pipeline.
 This feature prevents potentially unsafe HTML tags / properties from being present in the final render.
 Any HTML tag or property that isn't whitelisted will be rendered as plain text.

 If you are the sole editor / trust your editors, you can disable this feature in the **Administration Area**, under **Rendering** > **HTML** > **Security** > **Sanitize HTML**.

+# Unknown authentication strategy "jwt"

+**Cause**: This error is shown when attempting to load the site before the server is done initializing.

+**Resolution**: Simply reload the page again.

 ![](https://a.icons8.com/IMfhdRiW/YNcdYW/svg.svg){.align-abstopright}